File SMDialog.mys

 Call dialog.UserTable.DrawContent(dialog) instead.

-It forces SMDialog:handleDraw(...) to redraw all buttons.
+It forces SMDialog:handleDraw(...) to redraw all components.

 Author